joselazovargas/tafe-vu21997/README.md

 node app.js
 ```

-Open http://localhost:3000/ in your browser, enjoy.
+Open http://localhost:3000/ in your browser.

 To stop press Control-C.